1. Introduction

 Glossary

 The MacPorts Project uses a system called Trac to file tickets to report bugs and enhancement requests.
-Trac also provides an interface to browse the MacPorts Subversion repository.
-Though anyone may search Trac for tickets, you must register for a Trac account to create tickets.
+Though anyone may search Trac for tickets, you must have a GitHub account in order to login to Trac to create tickets.

 The Problem Hotlist contains possible solutions to problems that affect many MacPorts users.
 If a solution to your problem listed there works, don't file a ticket.